Security and Encryption

 Auth token rotation and dynamic password

 In some cloud scenarios, logging into PostgreSQL is done with an auth token that is rotated every time interval (e.g. one hour).
-Starting with version 7.0, Npgsql has a built-in periodic password provider mechanism, which allows refreshing the password with zero effort:
+Npgsql has a built-in periodic password provider mechanism, which allows using an up-to-date access token with zero effort:

 var dataSourceBuilder = new NpgsqlDataSourceBuilder(...);